Format Presentation Text in .NET

 Highlight Text

-The code example below highlights all occurrences of the characters “try” and the full word “to”.
+The code example below highlights all occurrences of the characters “try” and then highlights only the full word “to”.

 using (var presentation = new Presentation("sample.pptx"))